-Professor Andrew Baum has combined business and academic life for the last 25 years.
-He has spent the majority of this time working with institutional real estate investors in developing global property investment strategies.
-He is chairman of Property Funds Research, a real estate consulting and research business, chairman of the investment committee for the CBRE Global Investors’ Multi Manager team, a consulting partner with Internos Real Investors and chairman of Newcore Capital Management. .
+Professor Andrew Baum is a real estate professional who has spent the majority of his career working with institutional real estate investors in developing global property investment strategies while maintaining a parallel academic career.
+He is executive chairman of Property Funds Research, a real estate consulting and research business, chairman of the investment committee for CBRE Global Investment Partners and non-executive chairman of Newcore Capital Management.

-Hired as the first director of property research for Prudential in 1987, he founded RES (a property research company) in 1990 and (with his partners) sold the business to Henderson Global Investors in 1997.
+Hired as the first director of property research for Prudential (now M&G Real Estate) in 1987, he founded RES (a property research company) in 1990 and (with his partners) sold the business to Henderson Investors (now TIAA Henderson Real Estate) in 1997.
 At that time he became CIO for property at Henderson and later Director of International Property.

 He holds BSc, MPhil and PhD degrees from the University of Reading in the UK.
 He was elected Academic Fellow of the Urban Land Institute in 2001, the first such election outside the USA, and was also elected honorary fellow of the Society of Property Researchers, 2002 “in recognition of an outstanding contribution in the field of property research”.
 A qualified member of the RICS and the CFA Institute (UK ASIP), he is the author or co-author of several textbooks with combined sales of over 50,000.